Insurance Contracts

 What Is the Real Distinction between Condition Precedent and Condition Subsequent?

-I have simplified the discussion about condition precedent and condition subsequent because there is much variation and confusion as to how these terms are used.
+I have simplified the discussion about condition precedent and condition subsequent because of the variation and confusion as to how these terms are used.

 A common definition of a condition subsequent is any condition that frees one party from having to fulfill the contract.
-So, if an insured suffers a loss where the insurance company requires a specific type of proof for the loss, then the insured must provide the proof or the insurance company can deny payment, thus allowing it to opt out of paying for the particular loss.
+So, if an insured suffers a loss where the insurance company requires stipulated proof for the loss, then the insured must provide the proof or the insurance company can deny payment, thus allowing it to opt out of paying for that loss.

 Although the distinction between the 2 types of conditions may seem pedantic, there are usually legal consequences as to how a condition is classified.
 For instance, if a court decides that an unfulfilled condition is a condition precedent, many jurisdictions require the insured to prove that the condition precedent had been satisfied, based simply on that classification; but if the condition is classified as a condition subsequent, then many jurisdictions, because of the classification, require the insurance company to prove that the condition was not satisfied, and that the unfulfilled condition was detrimental to the insurance company.